damoonguy/quiz-app-546/README.md

 How to run the project:
-1. Download the files in the repo.
+1. Download the files in the main branch.
 2. Cd to where you saved it in your computer.
 3. Install the packages used by the code : npm install express express-handlebars express-session mongodb axios
 4. Open the terminal and type the command npm start (node index.js will work as well).